DentalCare Logo

 • The operator completes the injection.

-• The operator places the syringe in a recapping device.
+• To maintain safety, it is best for the operator to recap the contaminated syringe in a recapping device.
 Though it requires a movement out of the operator’s zone, this process avoids a potential accident.

 Syringe Transfer - Figure 3

-• The mouth may be rinsed at this time if any bitter-tasting anesthetic dripped onto the patient’s tongue.
+• The mouth should be rinsed to remove any bitter-tasting anesthetic that dripped onto the patient’s tongue.